tsunetakaryu/Rimworld---Girl-s-Frontline-Theme/README.md

 ## Description

 TL;DR: This is a third-party Girl's Frontline (Doll's Frontline) customized theme for RimThemes mod.
-Current version: 0.7 Beta
+Current version: 1.0

 How-to-use:
 Simply put my mod after RimThemes, once you restart Rimworld, check the bottom right corner.
 There should be a Rimworld icon.
 Check and choose theme you like and have fun.

-Load order for RimWorld 1.1:
+Load order for RimWorld 1.2 and 1.1:

 > Harmony
 >